cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 <img src="fourth_seminar-figure/unnamed-chunk-10-1.png" title="plot of chunk unnamed-chunk-10" alt="plot of chunk unnamed-chunk-10" style="display: block; margin: auto;" />

-### How is the function doing the look up of the variables?
+### How is the function searching for the variables?

 Functions in R
 ========================================================
 Even harder:

 ```r
 set.seed(1)